bevyengine/bevy-website/content/learn/quick-start/getting-started/apps.md

 weight = 2
 +++

-Bevy programs are referred to as [`App`]s.
+Every Bevy program can be referred to as an [`App`].
 The simplest Bevy app looks like this:

 ```rs
 use bevy::prelude::*;